Calculator-Online.net

 What Is The Moment Of Inertia?

-In the context of physical sciences:
+In physical sciences:

 “A specific quantity that is responsible for producing the torque in a body about a rotational axis is called the moment of inertia”